azampagl/ai-ml-bridgecut/README.txt

-An attempt to determine important parts in a graph
+An attempt to determine important clusters in a graph.

 Original algorithm based on:
 Bridging Centrality: Graph Mining